 Start From The Basic

-There are two principles when buying first best electric guitar for beginners:
+There are two principles when buying the first best electric guitar for beginners:

-- Don’t buy a guitar which you need immediately upgrade any parts after buying.
+- Don’t buy a guitar that you need immediately upgrade any parts after buying.

 - Don’t confuse yourself with too much information.